Golaszewski/PRANCE/README.md

-The most general requirements for running PRANCE are a way to load multiple sources of bacteria culture at a fixed optical density onto the robot deck, a way to wash and sterilize tips for reuse, and a way to automatically obtain real-time spectrophotometric measurements from phage-inoculated bacteria culture on the deck.
+The most general requirements for running PRANCE are a way to load multiple sources of bacteria culture at a fixed optical density onto the robot deck, a way to wash and sterilize tips for reuse, and a way to automatically obtain real-time spectrophotometric measurements from phage-inoculated bacteria culture.

 This repository provides a Python script for running PRANCE, but also outlines certain equipment, configurations, and practices that